duckinator/fluffy/README.md

 Fluffy is an IRC server daemon written in C.

-It originally written in 2010; this is an attempt at a rewrite.
+The original was written in 2010.
+This is an attempt at a C11 rewrite.